TechHireWorkshops/Data-Structures/README.md

 ![](https://i.pinimg.com/originals/e0/dd/3b/e0dd3bf212283a91a392972aa59caf9c.jpg)

 Data structures are a variety of containers and organized data storage systems.
+Data structures are data organization, management, and storage formats with different usages and efficiencies.

+*A data structure is a collection of data values, the relationships among them, and the functions or operations that can be applied to the data.*

 Different data structures are well suited for serving different functions.

 ## Arrays